calebreverett/IMDBProject/README.md

 # IMDBProject

+This project uses two data structures in order to compare film and TV recommendations using data from IMDB

-Please unzip the data file before use
+*Note* Please unzip the data file before use